 The Company's Board of Directors is responsible for the other information.
-The other information comprises the information included in the Board Report, but does not include the Standalone financial statements and our auditor's report thereon.
+The other information comprises the information included in the board report, but does not include the standalone Ind AS financial statements and our auditor's report thereon.
+The board report is expected to be made available to us after the date of this auditor's report.

-Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the standalone Ind AS financial statements does not cover the other information and we will not express any form of assurance conclusion thereon.